 Blog

 Accidents are complicated events.
 And when an accident involves injured parties, multiple factors may complicate matters further.
-When injured victims need compensation for the costs associated with their injury caused by a third party, many times, they must file a personal injury lawsuit.
+When injured victims need compensation for the costs associated with their injury caused by a third party, they must file a personal injury lawsuit.
 In order to move forward with their claim, they must prove that another party was at fault for their injury.
+This is where many victims get confused regarding intervening vs superseding cause in Texas.
+They also come to our attorneys for assistance in understanding proximate cause vs cause in fact.

 Both intervening and superseding causes can blur the lines for those trying to establish fault in their personal injury cases.
 In some cases, these causes can diminish or erase the defendant’s liability.